petersmagnusson/base62/README.md

 # base62

-base62 encoding and decoding.
+base62 (A-Za-z0-9) encoding and decoding.
 Typescript implementation.

-'base62' encodes binary data in (pure) alphanumeric format (0-9A-Za-z).
+For several smaller sizes, base62 encoding is the same length as base64, including many sizes relevant in crypto contexts.

-The algorithm has no restrictions on the input.
+This algorithm has no restrictions on the input.
 The resulting length is only a function of the length of the input (not the contents).

-The algorithm is close to theoretical optimum for b62 - eg if the entire binary content were treated as one integer: for input sizes less than 812 bytes, it is optimal; for input sizes 812-7051 bytes, it is at most one character longer than theoretical optimum.
+The algorithm is close to theoretical optimum for base62 - eg if the entire binary content were treated as a single integer.
+For input sizes less than 227 bytes, it is optimal; if we restrict input sizes to be a multiple of 4 bytes (32 bits), then for sizes up to 812 bytes it is optimal, and for sizes up to 7051 bytes it is behind optimum by at most one character.

-For several smaller sizes the encoding is the same length as base64.

-Performance is much worse than base64, and this format is not yet suitable for large amounts of data.

-The code is consistently big-endian both in encoding and decoding.

-## Usage
+Performance of base62 is generally much worse than base64.
+This implementation is fairly fast, but the focus has been on optimality of encoding, in particular for smaller sizes, and correctness.

 ```typescript